rdf-pipeline/framework/ReadMe.txt

 or issues list.
 It is currently being used as a place for recording notes or things to do.

-1/4/12: TODO: Rename QGET to GRAB.

 1/1/12: Discovered a bug that causes a seg fault after several requests if backticks are used.
+1/10/12: I have isolated this to "use Test::MockObject", even though none of those functions are called.

 12/30/11: I have not thought a whole lot about locking and deadlock, but one idea that seems appealing (when we get to addressing it) is